Experience

 Complex Family and Business Litigation and Trial

-A highly contentious divorce where Jeff represented the wife.
+A highly contentious divorce where Admon Law Firm represented the wife.
 The husband owned and operated a multi-million dollar telecommunication business, and throughout litigation, concealed and wasted vast amounts of community assets.
-Jeff moved the court to appoint a Receiver, who wound up the business.
-Jeff secured approximately $400,000 in sanctions against the husband prior to trial.
-The trial court awarded Jeff’s client all the assets and businesses concealed by the opposing party, in addition to attorney fees.
+Admon Law Firm secured approximately $400,000 in sanctions against the husband prior to trial and secured a final judgment at trial of approximately $1 million.

 Gadley v.
 Ruddock